Why Your Apple Watch Needs a Better Workout App

 The Verdict

 For strength training, REPVEX is the clear winner.
 No other app combines automatic rep counting, AI-generated workouts, live heart rate zones, and full watch-only control.

-It is the app the Apple Watch was waiting for.
+For guided fitness classes, Apple Fitness+ remains king.
+For running and cycling, Strava is unmatched.
 For simple workout logging, Strong gets the job done.